-Website Cast: How to Cast Any Website to Your TV
+Web Video Cast: Cast Web Video to Your TV

-Website cast is the fastest way to get a video from a webpage onto your TV screen.
-Instead of squinting at your phone or fumbling with cables, you can stream video from any website directly to your television over Wi-Fi.
-This guide explains how website casting actually works under the hood, why most people do it wrong, and how to set it up in under two minutes.
+Web video cast — also called web cast, website cast, or cast web video — is the fastest way to send compatible web videos from a webpage to your TV.
+Instead of squinting at your phone or fumbling with cables, you stream non-DRM web videos directly to your television over Wi-Fi at source quality.
+This guide explains how it works, why most people do it wrong, and how to cast a website to TV in under two minutes.

-When people say "website cast," they mean sending a video that's playing on a website to their TV.
+When people say web video cast, they mean sending a video that's playing on a website to their TV.
 It sounds simple, but there are two completely different ways to do it — and the method you choose determines whether you get a crisp, smooth picture or a blurry, stuttering mess.

 The Wrong Way: Screen Mirroring / Tab Casting